Learn about send time optimisation, how to use it, and how it can help with your campaigns.

 You can choose to send a campaign using send-time optimisation on the second step of the Select contacts and schedule campaign screen.

-Starts sending your campaign straightaway, but optimises the time of individual sends to maximise open rates based on your contacts' historical behaviour.
+Starts sending your campaign straightaway, but optimises the time of individual sends to maximise engagement based on your contacts' historical click behaviour.

 Campaigns optimise over a period of 24 hours from when your email is sent, and remains in the outbox until complete.

 Sending a time-optimised campaign